NasKar2/freenas-backup-apps/README.md

 Edit file called TautulliBackup-config

 Edit file called WordpressBackup-config.
-Change yourdbpassword to the mariadb password and set the file permission to 400.
+Change yourdatabasepassword to the mariadb password and set the file permission to 400.

 ```
 chmod 400 WordpressBackup-config